programmerShinobi/typescript-bootcamp/README.md

-# JavaScript From Code X Academy
+# TypeScript From Code X Academy
 ## Learn TypeScript

 This template should help get you started developing with TypeScript.